naveen-tirupattur/tabulous/README.md

 2. A popup window will appear with options
 3. Select the desired action:
    - **Group/Ungroup Tabs (Active Window):** Group tabs within the active window by domain name.
-   - **Show
+   - **Show Duplicates:** Show duplicate tabs across all windows.
+   - **Summarize:** Summarize the content of this tab.

 ## Code Structure
+    - src/main/python
+        - main.py: Defines FASTAPI endpoints
+        - LLM/generate_summary.py: Uses MapReduce chain from langchain to summarize text

+    - src/main/js
         - `background.js`: Brains of the extension, handles various operations
+        - `popup.js`: Provides the JavaScript functionality for the popup window.
+        - `content.js`: Content script that runs in the context of the web page being viewed or accessed.
+                        It allows the extension to interact with the DOM (Document Object Model) of the webpage.
+        - `readbility.js`: JavaScript library or script designed to extract and parse content from web pages

+    - src/main/ui
         - `popup.html`: Represents the HTML content for the popup window that appears when the extension button is clicked.
-- `popup.js`: Provides the JavaScript functionality for the popup window.

     - `manifest.json`: Defines the metadata and configuration for the Chrome extension.
     - `LICENSE`: The license file specifying the GNU General Public License (GPL) terms.

+## Coming Soon

 ## Customization

-This extension provides a basic implementation for tab grouping by domain name.
-You can customize and enhance the code to suit your specific needs.
+You can customize and enhance this code to suit your specific needs.
 Some possible enhancements include:

-- Adding additional grouping or ungrouping options.
+- Adding additional grouping options.
 - Implementing advanced tab management features.
 - Customizing the extension's appearance and behavior.